bndtools/bnd.manual/_tools/felix-maven.md

 ## Embed-Dependency

-The Apache Felix Maven plugin supports a special instruction <Embed-Dependency> that will automatically include maven transitive dependencies in the JAR and place these JARs on the Bundle-ClassPath.
+The Apache Felix Maven Bundle plugin supports a special instruction <Embed-Dependency> that will automatically include maven transitive dependencies in the JAR and place these JARs on the Bundle-ClassPath.
 This feature is explained in [Embedding Dependencies][2].

 >  This is a convenient feature that is not so wise to use since it makes the actual bundle depending on many aspects that are not under direct control.
 A bundle is a component and should reflect an implementation of a public API; this model requires that you think about what goes in there and what does not go in there.
 Adding transitive dependencies inside this bundle tends to create very complex systems that destroy the benefits of OSGi.